jsseidel/rclouddocs/1.8/guidoc/guioverview.md

-<a name="changingpanelwidth"></a>

-### Changing Panel Width
+### Changing panel width

-To change the width of a panel, hover your mouse over the the edge that touches the cells in the middle.
-When it changes into a double arrow, click and drag left and right to resize.
+To change the width of a panel, hover your mouse over the edge that touches the cells in the middle.
+When the mouse cursor changes into a double arrow, click and drag left and right to resize.